Little Waldingfield History Society

 To facilitate our research, we have borrowed all of historical village records from our Local History Recorder - see below.
 We would also be delighted to borrow any documents, photos, artefacts or other records pertaining to the village or its residents from times gone by from readers of this website, which we would then scan, copy, photograph or summarise for possible inclusion in our book - which will be a follow-up to Harry Clive's "Beyond Living memory".

 Although this project has now very successfully completed, book sales are generating more research material, which is wonderful.
 If any reader has any connection with the village, however tenuous or remote, and they have any material of possible relevance, we would be delighted to hear from you.
-Please contact the Little Waldingfield History Recorder - see link below.
+Please contact the Little Waldingfield History Recorder - see separate page.